 John could use his car gap insurance to cover the $2,000 he needs to pay the dealer.
 Without gap insurance, he would have no car and $2,000 of debt.
 With gap insurance, he still wouldn’t have a car, but he wouldn’t have any debt either.

 Gap insurance might be more worthwhile in some situations.
 For example, if you need a car for work and end up with an outstanding debt after an accident, you could find it much harder to get the financing needed for a replacement vehicle.

 However, the usefulness depends on the terms of the policy, and you need to pay close attention to the terms and conditions.
 Your gap insurance policy will not pay out if your car insurance doesn’t, and you will also need to meet the terms and conditions of the car gap insurance policy.

-For gap insurance in particular, look at the following:
+For gap insurance look at the following in particular:

 Payout conditions.
 Gap insurance policies will typically only pay out in the event of a successful total loss claim.
 If your car insurance policy, for any reason, does not pay the full sum insured, then your gap insurance will not apply.

 Loan conditions.
 Gap insurance is essentially insurance for your car loan and may have conditions.
 For example, if the loan has a very high interest rate, the insurer may reserve the right not to pay a claim.
 Your gap insurance provider might not pay out in the following situations:

 - The loan has poor terms, for example if the loan is more than 110% of the car’s market value.

 - The residual or balloon payment is more than 50% of the purchase price or the market value of the car at the time of purchase.

 Insurance conditions.
 Gap insurance is generally only available if you have a comprehensive car insurance policy.
 It is not typically available with cheaper car insurance, such as fire and theft, or third party only policies.